larrylehan/larrylehan.github.io/_pages/about.md

 Dec 17, 2024. **[New preprint]** [On the Role of Surrogates in Conformal Inference of Individual Causal Effects](https://arxiv.org/pdf/2412.12365) is available on Arxiv.

-Dec 17, 2024. **[Invited talk]** I will present ``On the Role of Surrogates in Conformal Inference of Individual Causal Effects" at the International Conference on Statistics and Data Science (ICSDS) in Nice, France.
+Dec 17, 2024. **[Invited talk]** I will present "On the Role of Surrogates in Conformal Inference of Individual Causal Effects" at the International Conference on Statistics and Data Science (ICSDS) in Nice, France.

 Nov 27, 2024. **[New preprint]** [Bounding Causal Effects with an Unknown Mixture of Informative and Non-informative Censoring](https://arxiv.org/pdf/2411.16902) is available on Arxiv.